tmsdkeys/fluent-dual-erc20-with-AMM/README.md

 ## Deployed Contracts

+> **View Live Contracts**: You can check out the deployed versions of these tokens on the [Fluent Testnet Explorer](https://testnet.fluentscan.xyz) using the contract addresses below.

 The deployment script will output the addresses of both deployed tokens:

 - **RustyToken (RUST)**: ERC20 token implemented in Rust/WASM